-It will allow both students and other visitors a space to slow down, explore, and reflect upon their natural surroundings.
+It will allow visitors a space to slow down, explore, and reflect upon their natural surroundings.
 This experience will create an emotional connection between people and nature.
 This could lead to behavioural changes that encourage support for further similar sustainable practices in the area.

 The Outdoor Learning Classroom and Amphitheatre will also serve as a demonstration site for our community.
 This unique space will encourage further development and support for similar outdoor learning classroom sites throughout Southern Alberta.

 Your support will help us transform the Nature Centre's outdoor classroom!

 Helen Schuler Nature Centre is an environmental education facility.
 Located on a 200 acre preservation are park, the Centre is one of Lethbridge’s premier attractions where people and nature meet.
 The Outdoor Learning Classroom & Amphitheatre is located on the northwest side of the Nature Centre and serves as part of the gateway entrance to the Nature Quest and Oxbow Loop trail systems.
 Since its construction, the Outdoor Amphitheatre has served as the start or endpoint for most of the Nature Centre’s programs.
 After 35 years of consistent use, the wear and tear is clearly evident and a replacement is overdue.